 In lieu of racial terms of the past, new terms like “ethnicity” and “ancestry” are used to describe groups of people.
 In fact, labels such as “African,” “Asian,” and “European” have increased by 18%, 14%, and 42% respectively in the last 10 years.
 This rapid increase in these terms is more esoteric and ambiguous.

 But these words, and the ones from the past, are still published and cannot be taken away.
 It is extremely challenging not to use any term in describing populations of people.
 And even more challenging is control of the message.
 In other words, the public’s perception of what the findings mean.
 But we’re addressing that too…

-For example, the American Society of Human Genetics, the society behind the AJHG, has started a project to investigate the impact of injustices perpetrated by terms used in genetic publications3.
-Others have established a committee such as the National Academies of Science, Engineering, and Medicine, to evaluate how race impacts health disparities4.
-Some are experimenting with antiracist language in genetic publications5.
+For example, the American Society of Human Genetics, the society behind the AJHG, has started a project to investigate the impact of injustices perpetrated by terms used in genetic publications.
+Others have established a committee such as the National Academies of Science, Engineering, and Medicine, to evaluate how race impacts health disparities.
+Some are experimenting with antiracist language in genetic publications.

 I personally welcome these advances.
 Understanding our trends in language and how it affects the public as a whole is a responsible step.
 Taking it further and seeing how it’s impacting injustice, medicine, and making steps to prevent it from occurring again is commendable.
 Unfortunately, though, I just do not know what the right language is to use to describe groups of humans.

 Does anyone out there have their own thoughts to share on how best to describe human populations?